Application and Selection

 We are happy to accept applications 12 months before the date of admission if you have sensible plans for making use of your gap year, or good reasons for deferring.
 It is best to apply for your place before you take a year out as then you know that you have a place waiting for you.
 If you choose to defer with a gap year then make sure you make good use of this year in your own development, for example by travelling, by taking up paid employment or by doing volunteer work.

-Please get in touch with the Enquiry Centre if you have any queries related to deferred entry.
+Please get in touch with us if you have any queries related to deferred entry.